yutak23/svelte-kit-sessions/README.md

 ![style](https://img.shields.io/badge/code%20style-airbnb-ff5a5f.svg)

 **svelte-kit-sessions** is user-friendly session management module for Svelte-Kit.
 Effortlessly integrate efficient session handling into your projects.
-Session is stored in the KVS store (Redis, Cloudflare KV, etc.), not in a cookie.
+Session is stored in the store (ex.
+Redis, Cloudflare KV, etc.), not in a cookie.

 ## Features